bytecodealliance/bytecodealliance.org/index.md

 <section>
     <div class="container w-container">
         <div class="width-container" markdown="1">

-## About the Bytecode Alliance

-The Bytecode Alliance is a nonprofit organization dedicated to creating secure new software foundations, building on standards such as [WebAssembly](https://webassembly.org/) and [WebAssembly System Interface (WASI)](https://wasi.dev).
+The **Bytecode Alliance** is a nonprofit organization dedicated to creating secure new software foundations, building on standards such as [WebAssembly](https://webassembly.org/) and [WebAssembly System Interface (WASI)](https://wasi.dev).

 The Bytecode Alliance is committed to establishing a capable, secure platform that allows application developers and service providers to confidently run untrusted code, on any infrastructure, for any operating system or device, leveraging decades of experience doing so inside web browsers.